ValldHebron-Bioinformatics/minMutFinder/README.md

 ---

+## Future Work and Limitations

+Currently, **minMutFinder** works with predefined thresholds of:
+- **Allele Frequency (AF) ≥ 5%**
+- **Read depth per nucleotide position ≥ 20**

+### Future Improvements:
+- In future versions, **minMutFinder** will be able to work directly from user-provided VCF files along with SAM/BAM files.
+This will significantly reduce runtime by skipping the first step of quality control, mapping, and variant calling.

+---

 ## Get in Touch

 If you encounter any issues, have feature requests, or need assistance, feel free to reach out: